bigb0x/dirhammer/README.md

 To run the dirhammer.py script, you will need the following:

- - Python 3.6 or later installed on your system The requests library for
+ - Python 3.6 or later.
- - Python (you can install it via pip: pip install requests)
+ - The requests library for Python (you can install it via pip: pip install requests).
- - The termcolor library for Python (you can install it via pip: pip install termcolor)
+ - The termcolor library for Python (you can install it via pip: pip install termcolor).

 ## Screenshot
 ![screenshot](Screenshot%202023-04-01%20041705.png)